| LAKE MOOVALYA

 some sold at $6,500.
 Plan checks were easy because they were coming

+out of Yuma at the time.
 Mr. Baker explained how the Association handled

 the manmade flood of 1983, stating that water rose three feet